MOMI is a grassroots effort to improve treatment access and care for individuals impacted by SMI and their families.

 Video synopsis:

 "Calvin was in college when his erratic behavior began, eventually leading to a diagnosis of bipolar disorder.
-His run-ins with law enforcement convinced Clark that medical and legal systems have very little tolerance for individuals with serious psychiatric issues.
-She shares her brief but spectacular take on why mental illness 'should never be a crime.'"
+His run-ins with law enforcement convinced Clark that medical and legal systems have very little tolerance for individuals with serious psychiatric issues. '"

 The Seattle Times featured MOMI founder Jerri Clark on July 25, 2021, as part of its grant-funded Project Homeless, “Becoming homeless in Seattle helped him find psychiatric help.
 His mom says it shouldn’t have taken that long.”